 EFL - ESL activities and games for teaching ordinal numbers

 A collection of ESL activities and games for teaching ordinal numbers to elementary level students (A2).
 It includes a lead-in activity, several classroom activities, a game and a collection of specially selected ESL resources from around the web.
-If you're an Android user, try this lesson out on our TEFL Handbook app.
+If you're an iOS or Android user, try this lesson out on our TEFL Handbook app.
 It gives you offline access to all of our materials, perfect for quick reference in the classroom.

 Depending on the familiarity of the class with ordinal numbers in English, the sample board work below could be used to either introduce students to the topic or serve as a useful lead-in activity.
 In the case of the later, elicit the ordinal numbers and spellings from the class.